bbchallenge/bbchallenge/src/routes/skelet.md

 Here are  <a href="https://skelet.ludost.net/bb/nreg.html" rel="external">Skelet's 43 undecided machines</a> and their equivalent machines in the <a href="/method#seed-database" rel="external">seed database</a> of the busy beaver challenge. <a href="/story#skelets-43-undecided-machines" rel="external">More info about Skelet's machines</a>.

+Some of these 43 machines are claimed to have been decided (way before the busy beaver challenge existed) and only 21 appear to be currently still undecided, see <a href="https://github.com/danbriggs/Turing/blob/master/paper/HNRs.pdf">https://github.com/danbriggs/Turing/blob/master/paper/HNRs.pdf</a>.

 In order to find the equivalent machines to Skelet's in our database the following transformations are applied:

-1. Rename states so that they come in the order in which they are discovered when the machine is executed from all-0 tape
+1. Rename states so that they come in the order in which they are discovered when the machine is executed from all-0 tape.
-2. If needed, convert any tape movement "L" to tape movement "R" so that the first tape movement is "R"
+2. If needed, symmetrise the machine by converting any tape movement "L" to tape movement "R" so that the first tape movement is "R".

 <table>
 <thead>